Representations of Lie groups: D-modules - I

-Thus we can use the same definition locally to define $\pi^!$ for any morphism of smooth varieties, and $\pi_*$ for an affine morphism (i.e. such that $\pi^{-1}(U)$ is affine for any affine open set $U\subset Y$), for example, a closed embedding.
 On the other hand, due to the non-local nature of direct image with respect to $X$ the correct functor $\pi_*$ for a non-affine morphism is not the derived functor of anything and can be defined only in the derived category.